 Is this an onboarding event for new members of your team?
 Give them personalized business cards to ensure that they have a consistent look and feel for everyone in your company.

 For a public or ticketed event, give out plenty of promo materials, such as stickers, pins, and coupons.
 This way, your guests can let their friends know what a good time they had.

 If you’re giving out your swag bags at the end of the event, then you’ll have time to sneak in a group photo or even a mini-photo book for each of your guests.
 Make it easy by hosting your event at a Peerspace venue and hiring a professional photographer to take candid photos or individual portraits, then process and print them on site.

 For events that take place in a new city, postcards are a great memento that your guests can take home or send to their friends and family.
 Don’t forget a book of stamps so they can put them in the mail right away!

 20. Add in a handwritten note

-If your swag bags are personalized with the name of each guest, take the time to write them a note thanking them for their attendance and inviting them back to your next event.
+If your swag bags are personalized with each guest’s name, take the time to write them a note thanking them for their attendance and inviting them back to your next event.
 It can go a long way toward making them feel like a part of the community.

 These 20 creative swag bag ideas should give you plenty of options for your next event.
 When in doubt, pick a theme and stick with it.
 A cohesive collection of gifts will make your event look more professional than a bag with a random assortment of items in it.
 But don’t overthink it — just design the kind of swag bag that you would like to take home with you.
 If you like what’s in the bag, then there’s a good chance your guests will like it, too!